Hyperling/HealthProtocol/ebook.md

 # Introduction

 Howdy folks, Chad here.
 I'm going to try to cover my health protocol as quickly as possible even though I could probably go on about for hours on each of the 6 topics.
+So let's get into it! :)

 Please keep in mind that all I did was collect the information from various sources.
 I don't own it, did not invent it, and you can do what you want with it.
 This is my unique blend after 10 years of aggregation, testing, and enhancing.
-The saying "seek advice from those achieving the results you desire" really resonates with me, so here's more about my results so that you can gauge whether you'd like to continue listening.

 ## Preamble - Why Listen?

+The saying "seek advice from those achieving the results you desire" really resonated with me when I heard it during my original transition, so here's more about my results so that you can gauge whether you'd like to continue listening.

 ### Superhuman Powers